 - Now it’s time to start filling it up with rocks!
 Place each rock into the bed, ensuring that the walls maintain their primary shape.
 Some bulging is normal, but if the walls are really bulging, use extra wire to secure them as you go.

-- Once your rock walls are created, you can fill your raised bed with soil, compost and plants!
+Once your river rock garden bed is created, you can fill it with soil, compost and plants!
 And, of course, don’t forget to mulch!
 Happy planting!